 What the heck is yoga, anyways?
 It depends on whom you ask.
 If you ask us, we will tell you that yoga is simply the practice of being present with what shows up in your mind and body.

 Veterans Yoga Project teachers have come from all styles and lineages of yoga, of which the main ones are listed below.
 We do not prescribe to any one practice over another.
 The best practice is the one that resonates with you.
 If you try a style and say, well that sucked, give another teacher/school/style a try!
 Keep breathing, keep practicing.

 Most yoga classes you can find in the US derive from the Hatha tradition.
-In the Sanskrit language (the most commonly used language in many yoga practices) HA means sun, and THA means moon; a practice that combines your movement and breath together to create a well-balanced practice.
+In the Sanskrit language (the most commonly used language in many yoga practices) HA means sun or force, and THA means moon or effort; a practice that combines your movement and breath together to create a well-balanced practice.
 You can expect a gentle to moderate movement practice with alignment cues and adjustments.